kilpkonn/msc-thesis/main.typ

 ==== Mimer
 Mimer is another proof assistant tool for Agda that attempts to adresss some of the shortcomings in Agsy.
+As of February 2024, Mimer has been merged#footnote(link("https://github.com/agda/agda/pull/6410")) to Agda and will be released as a replacement for Agsy.
 In @mimer they say that Mimer is designed to handle many small synthesis problems rather than complex ones as compared to Agsy.
 Mimer also doesn't perform case splits to reduce the search space.
 Otherwise the main algorithm closely follows the one used in Agsy and described in @agsy.